Name :Yas Marina Circuit

-Formula 1's second event in the Middle East.
-The Yas Marina Circuit features a number of innovative features, including a five star hotel that straddles the track.
+Formula One's second event in the Middle East: The Yas Marina Circuit features a number of innovative features, including a five star hotel that straddles the track.

-On the ground, its 5.55 kilometres - run anti-clockwise - incorporating long straights leading into tight corners plus a series of fast sweeps that will contribute to average lap speeds approaching 200kph.
-Contemporary protocol dictates that two-stop strategies will almost certainly be the preferred tactic.
+On the ground, it runs anti-clockwise - incorporating long straights leading into tight corners plus a series of fast sweeps that will contribute to average lap speeds approaching 200kph.

 The track is good, but sectors two and three are a tad too slow for it to be mentioned in the same breath as greats like Spa-Francorchamps and Suzuka.
 Overtaking is also difficult, as proven by Fernando Alonso in 2010 when he spent 40 laps stuck behind Vitaly Petrov.